UrbanVampire/libvirt-backup/README.md

 - "blacklist" to exclude some virtual machines from the backup process,
 - individual disk backup settings for each virtual machine,
 - flexible informing settings,
-- output of logs to STDIN, systemd journal, logfile,
+- logs output to STDIN, systemd journal, logfile,
 - sending the results to e-mail or Telegram.

 ## Installation: